NickWebber21/CAPE/README.md

     - Needs analytical tools according to rubric
 - See list of evaluations.
 Note that both Instructors and Students should be able to see all presentations for their class.
     - Instructor should be able to see all evaluations.
-    - Students should only be able to see their own evaluations (ones they filled out)
+    - Students should only be able to see their own evaluations and ones that pertain to their presentations.
 - tests? <-- Mostly unneeded.
 - PRESENTATION!!!!!!!!!!!!!!!!!!!!!!!
 - Optimize page according to Lighthouse :crying emoji: